Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-We can take emergence to its most extreme and think about the zero dimension; see the <a href="https://youtu.be/emlcwyvnsg0?t=238" target="_blank">dimension zero explained</a>.
+We can take emergence to its most extreme and think about the zero dimension; see the <a href="https://youtu.be/emlcwyvnsg0?t=238" target="_blank">zero dimension explained</a>.

 <br /><br />